moolleer/hangman/README.md

  - Correct guess or when word is found, green (\u001b[1;92m)
  - User is out of tries, yellow (\u001b[1;93m)

+## Objectives

+User objectives
+- Enjoy a simple wordgame that can be played over and over again.
+- Be provided with game instructions.
+- Have the choice to challenge themself.
+- Be provided with feedback from the game.

+Developer objectives
+- Create an application with a clear purpose to the user.
+- The application should be easy to navigate.
+- Ensure that the user recives feedback from the application.
+- Give the user possibilities for challenges.

+## User stories

 ## Features

 ### Existing Features